 Slowly, friends started telling me they’d also been through the same thing, but hadn’t really discussed it until I bought it up.
 Finding a friend who can provide actual empathy is essential to the healing process.
 I leaned into my jewelry hobby (now business), turning to one of my favorite gemstones, Rainbow Moonstone, which helped me to remember and carry with me the little life I’d lost, and would always love.

-My motherhood journey ended more happily than it did for some, as I went on to get pregnant and deliver two healthy babies.
+My motherhood journey continued as I went on to get pregnant and deliver two healthy babies.
 My rainbow babies are my world, of course, but I won’t ever forget my first loss.
 I validate, acknowledge, and hear the cries and courage of every woman going through infertility across the world, and send vibes to them that they, too, are tough as a mother.

 For more resources on pregnancy loss, which I wish I had through my experience, check out: